Craven Museum & Gallery: Merovingian Frankish Gold Tremissis

 The museum holds a tremissis, a Frankish gold coin, that dates from 580 AD to 630AD.
 It was found in the 1970s when the Holy Trinity Church in Skipton was undergoing construction.
 A small hole near the edge of the coin suggests it may have been worn as a pendant.

 Mouseman Collection

 The museum holds a collection of 17 objects made by the famous carver Robert Thompson, otherwise known as 'Mouseman'.
 The museum received the collection from the son of Kenneth Hodgson, who was an avid collector of 'Mouseman' furniture.

 Roebuck Collection

 145 pieces of art given to the museum by millionaire Clement Roebuck in 1988.
-Roebuck was an avid art collector and sat on the selection committee for the Huddersfield art gallery and would often acquire pieces rejected by the committee.
+Roebuck was an avid art collector and sat on the selection committee for the Huddersfield art gallery.
+He would often acquire pieces rejected by the committee.
 In his later life, he moved to Starbotton in Upper Wharfedale and then Langbar near Bolton Abbey.

 Amethyst Intaglio

-A Roman engraved amethyst intaglio was found in nearby Hellifield and donated to the museum in 1934.
+A Roman engraved amethyst intaglio was found in the nearby Hellifield and donated to the museum in 1934.
 The carving presents a man, possibly Odysseus, offering wine to the cyclops Polyphemus before blinding him.